Read your latest personalised notifications

 Clinical Case submissions are not accepted through the Call for Abstracts.
 If any they will not be validated and automatically removed from the selection process.
 Should you wish to submit a case - Please refer to the dedicated Call for Clinical Cases webpage.

-Draft Status: If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
-You will then be able to review it and submit it at a later time (but only before the deadline).
+If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
+You will then be able to review it and submit it later (but only before the deadline).

 Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).

 You may choose to submit your abstract under one of the following options: